kpedrok/the-boring-page/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# Shadcn/UI

+## add

+Use the add command to add components and dependencies to your project.

+npx shadcn-ui@latest add [component] or pnpm dlx shadcn-ui@latest add

+## diff (experimental)

+You can use the diff command to check for updates against the registry.

+Run the following command to get a list of components that have updates available:

+npx shadcn-ui diff
+or
+pnpm dlx shadcn-ui diff